iosonofabio/zaninilab/fabilab/content/pages/people.md

 [yzhiyuan AT stanford DOT edu](mailto:yzhiyuan@stanford.edu)

-I am a postdoctoral scholar with an interest in biochemistry, virology, and single cell transcriptomics.
+I am a postdoctoral scholar with an interest in single cell biology and virology, especially using single cell transcriptomic tools to investigate virus-host interplay in severe dengue.

 ## Toni Rose Jue
 (co-advised with [Jeff Holst](https://medicalsciences.med.unsw.edu.au/people/associate-professor-jeff-holst) at UNSW)